Whitegoods Help article

 Why is the Smeg fridge so famous?

-The Smeg FAB28 refrigerator became famous primarily through its distinctive design: rounded curves and chrome handle inspired by 1950s American refrigerator styling, offered in a wide range of bold and pastel colours.
-It is one of the few domestic appliances that is chosen as a design statement rather than primarily for its functional specifications, making it a frequent feature in interior design publications and a recognisable presence in photographed kitchens.
-The FAB28’s fashion design collaborations, particularly with Dolce and Gabbana, further cemented its status as a cultural object beyond the appliance market.
+The Smeg FAB28 refrigerator became famous primarily through its distinctive design – rounded curves and a chrome handle inspired by 1950s American refrigerator styling, offered in a wide range of bold and pastel colours.
+It is one of the few domestic appliances that is chosen as a design statement rather than primarily for its functional specifications, making it a frequent feature in interior design publications.
+Fashion collaborations, particularly with Dolce and Gabbana, further cemented its status as a cultural object beyond the appliance market.

 Is Smeg a good appliance brand for everyday use?